mherrmann/fbs-tutorial/README.md

 import sys

+if __name__ == '__main__':
-class AppContext(ApplicationContext):           # 1.
-Subclass ApplicationContext
+    appctxt = ApplicationContext()       # 1.
+Instantiate ApplicationContext
-    def run(self):                              # 2.
-Implement run()
     window = QMainWindow()
-        window.setWindowTitle('Hello World!')
     window.resize(250, 150)
     window.show()
-        return self.app.exec_()                 # 3.
-End run() with this line

-if __name__ == '__main__':
-    appctxt = AppContext()                      # 4.
-Instantiate the subclass
-    exit_code = appctxt.run()                   # 5.
-Invoke run()
+    exit_code = appctxt.app.exec_()      # 2.
+Invoke appctxt.app.exec_()
     sys.exit(exit_code)
 ```

 The important steps are highlighted as comments.
-If they look daunting to you,
-don't worry.
-They're the only boilerplate that's required.
-In the middle of the
+They're the only boilerplate
-code, you can see that a window is being created, resized and then shown.
+that's required.
+In the middle of the code, you can see that a window is being
+created, resized and then shown.

 ## Freezing the app
 We want to turn the source code of our app into a standalone executable that can